LCD344/Kirby-userManager-panel-extention/readme.md

  All of the options are optional.
 Note: Avatar value is set especially to display the avatar.

 ## Changelog

+**0.4.6**
+- It is now possible to specify what roles can be created in the manager.

 **0.4.5**
 - Added full structure support to all users.